STAT545-UBC-hw-2019-20/stat545-hw-mksm1228/hw01/hw01_gapminder.md

 ```

-### **What is the smallest and largest year this data set contains?
+### **What is the earliest and latest year this data set contains?
 What is the mean and median?**

 ```
-## [1] "The smallest year is 1952 and the largest year is 2007 .
+## [1] "The earliest year is 1952 and the latest year is 2007 .
 The mean is 1979.5 and the median is 1979.5 ."
 ```